nagdavratika/ES680-nashik-groundwater-gis/README.md

 # Spatiotemporal Assessment of Groundwater Level Fluctuations in Nashik District (2005–2019)

-Course project for **ES 680: GIS for Environmental Planning and Management**, Centre of Studies in Resources Engineering (CSRE), IIT Bombay — under the guidance of Prof. Anil Kumar Dikshit.
+Course project for **ES 680: GIS for Environmental Planning and Management** — under the guidance of Prof. Anil Kumar Dikshit.

 ## Overview